anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 As there is no direct connection to the registrar available in these environments the solution specified allows the pledges to act in a server role so they can be triggered for bootstrapping e.g., by a commissioning tool.

-As BRSKI focuses on the pledge in a client role, initiating the bootstrapping (pledge-initiated-mode), BRSKI-PRM defines pledges acting as a server (pledge-responder-mode) responding to PVR and PER and consumption of the results.
+As BRSKI defines the pledge in a client role, initiating the bootstrapping (pledge-initiated-mode), BRSKI-PRM in contrast defines pledges acting as a server (pledge-responder-mode) responding to PVR and PER and consumption of the results.

 The following examples motivate support of BRSKI-PRM to support pledges acting as server as well as pledges with limited connectivity to the registrar.

 While BRSKI-PRM defines support for pledges in responder mode, there may be pledges which can act as both initiator or responder.
 In these cases BRSKI-PRM can be combined with BRSKI as defined in {{RFC8995}} or BRSKI-AE {{I-D.ietf-anima-brski-ae}} to allow for more bootstrapping flexibility.

-A pledge which can initiate, SHOULD listen for BRSKI messages as described in {{RFC8995, Section 4.1}}.
-Upon discovery of a potential Registrar, it SHOULD initiate the bootstrapping to that Registrar.
+A pledge in pledge-initiator-mode should listen for announcement messages as described in {{RFC8995, Section 4.1}}.
+Upon discovery of a potential Registrar, it initiates the bootstrapping to that Registrar.
 At the same time (so as to avoid the Slowloris-attack described in {{RFC8995}}), it SHOULD also respond to the pledge-responder-mode connections described in this document.

-Once a pledge with such combined functionality has been bootstrapped, it MAY act as client for enrollment or re-enrollment of further certificates needed, e.g., using the enrollment protocol of choice.
+Once a pledge with such combined functionality has been bootstrapped, it MAY act as client for enrollment of further certificates needed, e.g., using the enrollment protocol of choice.
-If it still acts as server, the defined endpoints can be used to trigger a Pledge-Enrollment-Request (PER) for further certificates.
+If it still acts as server, the defined BRSKI-PRM endpoints to trigger a Pledge-Enrollment-Request (PER) or to provide a enrollment response can be used for further certificates.

 ### Building Automation